 Summary:

 The Jacksonville North Pulaski School District in Arkansas has only one high school, Jacksonville High School, which serves students in grades 9-12.
-The data analysis reveals that this school has consistently underperformed compared to state averages in Arkansas, ranking in the bottom half of high schools for several years.
+The school has consistently ranked in the bottom half of Arkansas high schools, with low performance on standardized tests compared to the state average.

 Thank you for your feedback!